Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

-- Safely remove the leaf and keep in mind not to damage other healthy green leaves.
+- Safely remove the leaf, and remember not to damage other healthy green leaves.

 - Use proper gardening tools like knives and gloves if you have to.

-- Keep in mind to remove the yellow leaves if they are at the bottom of the plant.
+- Remember to remove the yellow leaves if they are at the bottom of the plant.
 Yellow leaves at the top should not be removed in any condition.